-Khichdi means different things to different people in India, for some it is the mourning food, for some it is prescribed soft food eaten only during illness and for some it is the most relishing and soulfood.
+Khichdi, the national food of India: Khichdi means different things to different people in India, for some it is the mourning food, for some it is prescribed soft food eaten only during illness and for some it is the most relishing and soulfood.
 And for us it is God’s own comfort food.
 So in Bengali ritual and pujas, the offerings made to God are, this quintessential golden pot of khichdi, lovingly called as “bhoger khichuri”.
 Pure and divine.
 But our love for khichuri does not ends there.
-While bhoger khichuri is best served during Lakshmi / Saraswati puja or Durga puja, we have devised other recipes, to prove our loyalty towards this divine food so that we can enjoy it any other time.
+While bhoger khichuri is best served during Lakshmi / Saraswati puja or Durga puja, we have this festival special Bengali Bhuni Khichuri that we enjoys during particular festival.

-Like this masoor dal khichdi which is perfect for Monsoon days.
+This masoor dal khichdi however is perfect for Monsoon days.
 Yes, it has to be during monsoon season when rivers are in full spate, when the dark clouds permanently veiled the green Earth, when the rains flooded the streets, villages, turning them into a chaotic world but everything seems to be in perfect order with a bowl of piping hot khichdi in hand.

-You can use any other rice variety but that gooey, oozy, taste and gelatinous texture like risotto is possible only with the par-boiled rice which lends a completely different aroma to the dish.
-It is then devoured with ilish maach bhaja or fried hilsa, the prized and illusionary fish from the Ganges.
-And Monsoon is the season when rivers in Bengal are full of ilish, hence this marriage of liquid yor runny massor dal khichuri with ilish mach bhaja, sometimes with dim bhaja or Indian omlette, assorted vegetable fritters like begun bhaja (fried eggplants), aloo bhaja (thinly sliced crispy fried potatoes), potol bhaja (fried pointed gourds) and so on.
+How khichuri / khichdi is served in Bengal: You can use any other rice variety but that gooey, oozy, taste and gelatinous texture like risotto is possible only with the par-boiled rice which lends a completely different aroma to the dish.
+It is then devoured with ilish maach bhaja or fried hilsa, the prized fish from the Ganges.
+And Monsoon is the season when rivers in Bengal are full of ilish, hence this marriage of liquid or runny masoor dal khichuri with ilish mach bhaja, sometimes with dim bhaja or Indian omelette, assorted vegetable fritters like begun bhaja (fried eggplants), aloo bhaja (thinly sliced crispy fried potatoes), potol bhaja (fried pointed gourds) and so on.
 Pappad (poppadum) and chilli pickle as side to complete the khichuri platter.

-- Red lentils / musoor dal (skinned)- 1 cup
+- 1 cup Red lentils / musoor dal, skinned

 - Potatoes : 1 big cut into chunks

-- Whole garam masala (cloves , cinnamon , cardamom ) : 2-3 each
+- 2-3 Whole garam masala (cloves , cinnamon , cardamom ) each

 - Salt and sugar to taste